Praying to get our need fulfilled isn’t our need – praying is our need

 God certainly cares – and he always addresses our need.
 To understand how, we need to first appreciate what our most important need is.

-When we face problems, we often feel getting something will solve that problem.
+When we face problems, we often feel that getting some specific thing will solve those problems.
 However, even if we get that need, if our mind is not calm and clear, we may well mess things up by our thoughtlessness.
-Indeed, calmness and clarity comprise one of our fundamental needs.
+Indeed, calmness and clarity are one of our fundamental needs.

-How can we get calm and clarity?
-By raising our consciousness to the spiritual level, where we sense the indestructibility of our souls and the infallibility of our Lord’s protection.
+How can we feel calm and clear?
+By raising our consciousness to the spiritual level, where we sense the indestructibility of our souls and the infallibility of our Lord.

-Of course, in daily life, we practically need certain things.
-And we can and should strive to get those things.
-But the world being a place of limited resources and unlimited desires, sometimes some resources may fall short for some of us.
+Of course, we have practical necessities.
+And we can and should strive to get those necessary things.
+But as the world is a place of limited resources and unlimited desires, some resources may sometimes fall short for some of us.

 Think it over: